All Episodes

 Of course, we always have to consider the long-term danger, right?

-And like we do for humans, right?
+Like we do for Humans, right?

-I mean, you can have a president who suddenly becomes insane, right?
+I mean, you can have a president who suddenly becomes insane, right, and tries to press the button.

 That's the reason why multiple people have to, I think, as far as I know, have to agree to that.

-So, we need, of course, Extreme safety measures for extremely dangerous things, like we need when humans are in control.
+So we need, of course, extreme safety measures for extremely dangerous things, like we need when humans are in control.

 Do we have machines that are capable of making decisions at those kinds of levels yet?